ncar-xdev/ncar-xdev.github.io/about/xdev.md

 > centered on analytics, improving our capacity to deliver impactful,
 > actionable, reproducible science and serve the university community by
 > transforming how geoscientists synthesize and extract information from
-> large, diverse data sets
+> large, diverse data sets.

 ESDS is the force bringing the scientific community together to collaborate, and Xdev is the catalyst for cultural change.
 ESDS has an essentially